HomeBlog

 Understand your contractual position.
 Your current contract exists with an independent company.
 Acquisitions typically honour existing agreements, but renewals are a different conversation conducted with a different counterparty.

-Evaluate alternatives while you have leverage.
+Evaluate alternatives while you still hold the stronger hand.
 Sanity, Storyblok, Hygraph, and Contentstack are all actively investing in their independent roadmaps.
 Assessing them now, from a position of choice, is a fundamentally different exercise from doing so after you have been backed into a corner.

 The Part Nobody Puts in the Press Release